 Enter content design

 Good content design attracts and helps retain customers.
 It involves consistently creating and curating relevant and useful content.
-It’s an ongoing process that starts by listening to your market, undertaking keyword and trend analysis, identifying the thought-leaders, bringing together the best information and then sharing it across your social networks.
+It’s an ongoing process that starts by listening to your market, undertaking keyword research, identifying the thought-leaders, bringing together the key information on your website that your target audience can discover via search, and also sharing it across your social networks.
 This way you become the trusted news aggregator and thought-leader for your community – and it’s not cost you a penny in direct mail, brochures, advertising or printing.

 This technique is a key component of the Digital Transformation Platform

-By listening to customers and understanding the trends, keywords and concepts they are interested in you develop valuable market intelligence which can be used create “idea starters” and memes that your community will want to share.
-With our help you can also use Open Source Intelligence techniques to ensure this content contains the best and most reliable information – this is crucially important in an age of fake news, astroturfing and bots.
+Our Digital Transformation Platform will help you to listen and engage with stakeholders.
+By listening to customers and understanding the trends, search keywords and concepts they are interested in you to develop valuable market intelligence which can be used to create “idea starters” and memes that your community will want to share.
+With our help you can also use Open Source Intelligence techniques to ensure this content contains the best and most reliable information – this is crucially important in the age of fake news and bots.
 This will increase your followers, drive traffic to your website and, by using the social media management tool Hootsuite, you can monitor and engage with these new prospects.

 Content design is the art of influencing your customers and prospects without selling.
 Good content design makes a person stop, look and think.
 Great content design can make a person change opinion.

-Good content design is not about “PR spin”, it is about authenticity, it involves listening to assist situational awareness, curating and sharing interesting content from relevant thought-leaders, undertaking keyword and trend analysis about your target group and then using the intelligence gained from this process, and from Open Source Intelligence research, to create unique and compelling “idea starter” and meme content.
+Good content design is not about “PR spin”, it is about authenticity, it involves listening to assist situational awareness, curating and sharing interesting content from relevant thought-leaders, undertaking keyword research about your target group and then using the intelligence gained from this process, and from Open Source Intelligence research, to create unique and compelling “idea starter” and meme content.

-Other examples of “idea starter” content include short videos, audio interviews, live video streams, webinars, articles and blogs.
-The key element is that you use the intelligence gained from listening, keyword search analysis and from OSINT research, to identify the key issues affecting your community, this knowledge enables you to create content that is compelling, relevant and influential.
+Other examples of “idea starter” content include short videos, audio interviews, live video streams, webinars, articles, and blogs.
+The key element is that you use the intelligence gained from listening, keyword research and from OSINT research, to identify the key issues affecting your community, this knowledge enables you to create content that is compelling, relevant and influential.

 We can help you with content design and content creation.
 Our associates include experts in: